JoshAddington/Show-NYC/docs/project.md

 Angular is used on the frontend, consuming the REST API served by Django

 The Angular app is located at kiosk_cms/static/js.angular/app/
+- app.js is the app config, with each module's config within it's own folder (about/, gallery/, submit/, vote/)
+- controllers.js contains the controller for each module, as well as the filter used for displaying strings as HTML.
+- services.js contains the service factories for returning API data.
+- the html templates used by Angular are at kiosk_cms/static/templates/

+Angular-img-cropper is used to crop images before submission.
+It's supplied with the static/js files instead of being bower installed because we had to change line 153 of angular-img-cropper.min.js to use canvas for event listeners instead of window event listeners, as the window event listeners broke scrolling on mobile devices.